khanhicetea/today-i-learned/bash/Telnet-server-through-SSL-or-TLS.md

 }
 ```

-then I just type this on bash, same syntax with `telnet`
+then I just type this on bash shell within same syntax of `telnet`

 ```bash
 $ telnets github.com 443